dl-m9/JCLab-new/content/authors/PhD24_TaoYihang/_index.md

 # Biography

-Yihang Tao received the B.S. degree from the School of Information Science and Engineering, Southeast University, Nanjing, China, in 2021 and received his M.S. degree from the School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University, Shanghai, China, in 2024 (Advisor: Prof. Jun Wu).
+Yihang Tao received the B.S. degree from the School of Information Science and Engineering, Southeast University, Nanjing, China, in 2021 and received his M.S. degree from the School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University, Shanghai, China, in 2024.
 Currently, he is pursuing his PhD degree in the Department of Computer Science at City University of Hong Kong (Advisor: Prof. Yuguang “Michael” Fang).
-His research interests include Wireless Networks, Mobile/Edge Computing, and Connected and Autonomous Driving.
-He is the reviewer for IEEE LNET, TPC member and session chair for IEEE GLOBECOM 2023.
+His current research interests include collaborative perception, autonomous driving, and AI security.